binx6/Some-SyntaxHighLight-For-MT-Manager/README.md

 - Click the file in the MT Manager to install

-- If it fails, try changing the extension to mts
+- If it fails, try changing the mtsx extension to mts

 - Naming and Inspiration Originating from the work of [A4-Tacks](https://github.com/A4-Tacks/Rust-SyntaxHighLight-For-MT-Manager)